clfreeman7/Fabrication/README.md

 The basic code presented [here](BasicMSoRo.ino) enables open-loop control of a motor-tendon actuated robot by cycling through a predetermined input sequence (i.e. locomotion gait).

 #### Flow
+This basic code was written in the [Arduino IDE](https://www.arduino.cc/en/main/software), a free, open-source software based on C and C++.
+This allows us to control the direction and timing of the motors by using an Arduino microcontroller.